jperrello/CSE239a_Project/README.md

 ---

 ## Oblivious Data Structs
 The following oblivious data structures are for Named Data Networking (NDN), focusing on security and privacy.
 The key components include an oblivious map, an oblivious queue, and unit tests for an NDN router.
+These files were designed using concepts outlined in SPARTA for inspiration.

 1. ob-map.hpp - Oblivious Map for Secure FIB & PIT Operations